AnkitaKanchan123/Weather-Alert-App/README.md

 5.Automation with PythonAnywhere: PythonAnywhere is used to automate the Python script, suggesting that this weather monitoring and alert system can run periodically in a cloud-based environment.

-We can schedule this script to run everyday in the morning, the script is designed to check the the weather data of next twelve hours, and if it finds a possiblity of rain (i.e. weather id< 700) it send SMS to alert that "It may rain, so bring an umbrella!"
+We can schedule this script to run everyday in the morning, the script is designed to check the the weather data of next twelve hours, and if it finds a possiblity of rain (i.e. weather id< 700) it sends a SMS to alert the user that "It may rain, so bring an umbrella!"